You ever give yourself?

 A Lesser Wendigo does not regenerate or heal naturally.
 It can only heal by eating raw flesh, gaining one hp for every two hp damage caused by its bite as it swallows the meat and blood of its victim.

-The creatures can lack the telepathic ability to pass on the Wendigo Curse.
-They can attempt to pass it on the supernatural curse via biting.
-If they choose to do this the victim must make a Saving throw to avoid the curse.
+Unlike a Greater Wendigo the Lesser lack the telepathic ability to pass on the Wendigo Curse.
+They can only attempt to pass it on curse via biting.
+If they choose to do this and successfully bite the victim, the victim must make a Saving throw to avoid the curse.
 If infected they will transform over the course of 1d6 hours.
 The only way the curse can be broken is by killing the Lesser Wendigo that delivered the cursed bite.